Who we are

 Our business is to understand and meet our client’s hearing needs and deliver a range of hearing and related services.
 To do this effectively we need to collect certain Personal Information about you.

-AH collects Personal Information about you for the primary purpose of providing you with hearing and related services and other secondary purposes such as marketing, conducting market research and undertaking research into hearing assessment, loss and rehabilitation.
+HA collects Personal Information about you for the primary purpose of providing you with hearing and related services and other purposes such as marketing, conducting market research and undertaking research into hearing assessment, loss and rehabilitation.

 When and how we collect Personal Information